A reading rom the gospel according to Luke 15:1-10

 and says to them, ‘Rejoice with me because I have found the coin that I lost.’

 10 In just the same way, I tell you, there will be rejoicing among the angels of God over one sinner who repents.”

 Reflection: There is joy in finding the lost.

-In a real business world, it would be foolish a smart shepherd to leave the 99 sheep and exposing them to danger in order to look for that single lost sheep.
+In the real business world, it would be foolish for a smart shepherd to leave the 99 sheep and expose them to danger in order to look for that single lost sheep.
 Yet the gospels are replete with stories of reversals where Jesus would espouse something that is contrary to human instinct and behavior.
 The Parable of the Lost Sheep is one of them.

 Jesus is full of compassion and He has taught His disciples to be compassionate too.
 His love for His people is overflowing.
 That is the ultimate essence of the parable of the Lost Sheep.
 He is the Good Shepherd after all.
 He never wanted anyone of His sheep to get lost and if, for any reason one sheep gets lost, He will do everything to find it.
 If He finds it, imagine How happy He would be!